sassit/web3-dapp/README.md

 # Final Project: Encode club solidity bootcamp Q2-2023 Early Cohort - Group 9

 ## Treasure Marketplace Project
-This is a IPFS-stored images marketplace based in ERC1155 where trading is determined by a ballot system.
+This is an IPFS-stored images marketplace based on the OpenZepellin/ERC1155 smart contract, where trading is determined by an ERC20/ERC20Votes ballot system.